LeonardoSya/Firelens-Server/README.md

 ﻿# Firelens Server

-This is a Node.js API server created by [LeonardoSya](https://github.com/LeonardoSya) and designed to provide data to Firelens System.
+This is a Node.js API server created by [LeonardoSya](https://github.com/LeonardoSya) and designed to provide data to (Firelens System)[https://github.com/LeonardoSya/Firelens-System].
 The server fetches and processes fire data, offering it through API endpoints.

 ## Features